Pyrophyte: Active pyrophytes

 Some trees and shrubs such as the Eucalyptus of Australia actually encourage the spread of fires by producing flammable oils, and are dependent on their resistance to the fire which keeps other species of tree from invading their habitat.
-Today, many non-pyrophyte invasive plant species are able to invade fire adapted ecosystems as humans disrupt local fire cycles.
-Raising questions about sustainable paths forward to preserve these ecosystems, their native biodiversity, and human based landscapes.
+Today, many non-pyrophyte invasive plant species are able to invade fire adapted ecosystems as humans disrupt local fire cycles, raising questions about sustainable paths forward to preserve these ecosystems, their native biodiversity, and human based landscapes.

 Pyrophile plants

 Other plants which need fire for their reproduction are called pyrophilic.
 Longleaf pine (Pinus palustris) is a pyrophile, depending on fire to clear the ground for seed germination.

-The passage of fire, by increasing temperature and releasing smoke, is necessary to raise seeds dormancy of pyrophile plants such as Cistus and Byblis an Australian passive carnivorous plant.
-The importance of smoke in germination has been directly linked to its production of trace gases, mainly Nitrogen Oxide(NO) and Nitrogen dioxide(NO_{2}).
-These traces gases produced in wildfires share significant over lap with anthropogenic pollution.
-Leading some to believe premature germination of pyrophiles through accidental human interference is possible.
+The passage of fire, by increasing temperature and releasing smoke, is necessary to raise seeds dormancy of pyrophile plants such as Cistus and Byblis, an Australian passive carnivorous plant.
+The importance of smoke in germination has been directly linked to its production of trace gases, mainly nitrogen oxide (NO) and nitrogen dioxide (NO_{2}).
+These trace gases produced in wildfires share significant overlap with anthropogenic pollution, leading some to believe premature germination of pyrophiles through accidental human interference is possible.

 Imperata cylindrica is a plant of Papua New Guinea.
-Even green, it ignites easily and causes fires on the hills.
+Evergreen, it ignites easily and causes fires on the hills.